AivanF/Translinguer/ReadMe.md

 - `load_from_TYPE...(...)` – load from external resource (like google cloud)
 - `save_to_TYPE...(...)` – load from external resource (like google cloud)

-## Other
-"Private" methods should have type in their names to avoid collisions.

-Type-specific settings must be passed as method arguments (see `...` in the naming convention), not into base's properties (cache is the only except).